Bradley J. Birzer

-Bradley J. Birzer (born 1967) is an American historian.
-He is a History professor and the Russell Amos Kirk Chair in American Studies at Hillsdale College, the author of five books and the co-founder of The Imaginative Conservative.
+Bradley J. Birzer (born September 6, 1967) is an American historian.
+He is a history professor and the Russell Amos Kirk Chair in American Studies at Hillsdale College, the author of five books and the co-founder of The Imaginative Conservative.
 He is known also as a Tolkien scholar.

 Early life

 Birzer graduated from the University of Notre Dame, where he earned a bachelor's degree in 1990.
-He earned a PhD from Indiana University in 1998.
+He earned a PhD from Indiana University Bloomington in 1998.

 Career

 Birzer is a History professor and the Russell Amos Kirk Chair in American Studies at Hillsdale College.

 Birzer is the author of several books.
 His first book, J.R.R.
 Tolkien's Sanctifying Myth, was about Roman Catholicism in J. R. R. Tolkien's novels.
 It examines Tolkien's views on myth and subcreation, the theological cosmology of Middle-earth, and his approaches to heroism, the nature of evil, and modernity.

 His second book looked at Saint Augustine's influence on the British 20th century Catholic historian Christopher Dawson.
 His third book was a biography of Charles Carroll of Carrollton, the only Roman Catholic signer of the Declaration of Independence.
 His two other books were about the Canadian musician Neil Peart and the American political theorist and literary critic Russell Kirk.

 From 2014 to 2015, Birzer was visiting scholar in conservative thought and policy at the University of Colorado Boulder's Center for Western Civilization, Thought & Policy.